tocco/tocco-docs/framework/architecture/hibernate/entity-persister.rst

 By default Hibernate instantiates entity classes by invoking their default constructor.
-Entity instantiation is intercepted by overriding ``EntityPersister#instantiate()``; the instantiation itself is then delegated to the :java:ref:`EntityFactory<ch.tocco.nice2.persist.hibernate.pojo.EntityFactory>`.
+Entity instantiation is intercepted by overriding ``EntityPersister#instantiate()``; the instantiation itself is then delegated to the :abbr:`EntityFactory (ch.tocco.nice2.persist.hibernate.pojo.EntityFactory)`.
-The :java:ref:`EntityFactory<ch.tocco.nice2.persist.hibernate.pojo.EntityFactory>` injects services into the created entities, tracks new entities and invokes listeners.
+The :abbr:`EntityFactory (ch.tocco.nice2.persist.hibernate.pojo.EntityFactory)` injects services into
+the created entities, tracks new entities and invokes listeners.

 Before the entity factory is called it is verified whether the entity to be created belongs to the current